Hocking Valley Scenic Railway: Present

-Today's locomotive equipment consists of Electro-Motive Division-built GP7 No. 5833, formerly of the C&O, and GP10 Paducah-built No. 701, formerly of the Illinois Central Gulf as it's No. 8307.
-Other locomotives include Baldwin-Lima-Hamilton RS-4-TC No. 4005 and General Electric 45-tonner No. 7318.
-There is currently one coal-burning steam locomotive undergoing a full restoration in their Nelsonville shop, former Ohio Power Company 0-6-0 Baldwin-built No. 3.

-In 2019, restoration efforts on No. 3 were completed in March, and the locomotive moved under its own power in early April for the first time in decades.
-No. 3 is currently working for the Summer season, including pulling the line’s “The Friendliest Train Robbery” service on June 8,2019.
+Today's locomotive fleet includes Electro-Motive Division-built GP7 No. 5833, formerly of the C&O, and GP10 Paducah-built No. 701, formerly of the Illinois Central Gulf as its No. 8307.
+Other diesel locomotives are rare World War II era Whitcomb 65-tonner, and former US Army Baldwin-Lima-Hamilton RS-4-TC No. 4005 and General Electric 45-tonner No. 7318.
+Currently one coal-burning steam locomotive, former Ohio Power Company 0-6-0 Baldwin-built No. 3, the Nelsonville shop completed a full restoration in 2015.
+No. 3 is currently working for the summer seasons, including pulling the line's “The Friendliest Train Robbery” service on select dates.

 Passenger equipment includes commuter coaches from the Chicago & Northwestern and Chicago, Rock Island & Pacific, a day-coach from the Baltimore & Ohio, a combination baggage-passenger car also of the B&O (the oldest piece of equipment, built in 1917), and two converted flat cars used as open-air passenger cars equipped with wooden bench seats.
 All of the enclosed coaches are equipped with heating units (electric or coal).
 A former Penn Central transfer caboose is used as the on-board generator car, supplying electricity for the trains.